 Professional Advisers.
 Things may be different in your home country, but in the United States, only attorneys are authorized by law to engage in the practice of law and to provide legal advice and perform legal services.
 To avoid costly mistakes and delays, it is highly recommended that you engage experienced and properly licensed U.S.-based advisers, including, where appropriate, a business attorney, U.S. immigration attorney, and accountant (CPA), to advice you before commencing a U.S. business registration, and to assist with implementing the agreed upon plan every step of the way.
 Referrals are available on request.
 The assistance of immigration law and tax advisers is recommended, but is not included in the quoted legal fees.

 Travel to the USA.
 The firm works with clients across the world on a regular basis, by telephone and email, and therefore it is not necessary for you to visit the United States to complete the formation of a business entity here.
-However, it may be desirable or necessary to visit in order to open a U.S. bank account, meet with advisers, or for other business purposes.
+However, it is almost always necessary to visit in order to open a U.S. bank account, and may also be desirable for meeting with advisers, vendors, or clients, locating real estate to buy or lease, or for other business purposes.